carlosschults/my-blog-source/_posts/2020-07-08-unit-testing-for-beginners-part3.md

 }
 {% endhighlight %}

-By leveraging the TryParse method from the System.Int32 type, I've managed to get rid of the first if instruction.
+By leveraging the `TryParse` method from the `System.Int32` type, I've managed to get rid of the first if instruction.
 We've also used a feature introduced in [C# 7](https://carlosschults.net/en/csharp-7-features/) called "out variables."
 This feature allows us to use out parameters without having to declare them beforehand.

 All tests still pass, so I can't write more production code.
-What should the next text be?
+What should the next test be?

 ### Testing More Than Three Numbers